hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 # Significant Changes to Specification

-Issues associated with significant changes are documented in the [3.0 Milestone list](https://github.com/hapi-server/data-specification/milestone/4?closed=1).
+Details on the following are documented as issues in the [3.0 Milestone list](https://github.com/hapi-server/data-specification/milestone/4?closed=1).

-## API Changes from v2 to v3
+## v2 to v3 API Changes

 Non-backward compatible changes to the request interface in HAPI 3.0:
 1. The URL parameter `id` was replaced with `dataset`.